bismaa23/PRODIGY_CS_01/README.md

    - The script will display the encrypted or decrypted message based on your input.

 ## Example
-Suppose you want to encrypt the message "HELLO" with a shift of 3:
+Suppose you want to encrypt the message "Hello" with a shift of 3:
-- Original Message: HELLO
+- Input: "Hello", Shift: 3
-- Encrypted Message: KHOOR
+- Encrypted Output: "Khoor"

-Decryption works similarly, where you input the encrypted message and use a negative shift value to reverse the process.

-## Contributions
-Contributions to improve this script or add new features are welcome!
-Fork the repository, make your changes, and submit a pull request.
+To decrypt "Khoor" back to "Hello":
+- Input: "Khoor", Shift: 3
+- Decrypted Output: "Hello"

-## License
+## Usage Notes
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Only letters (A-Z and a-z) are encrypted or decrypted.
+Non-alphabetical characters remain unchanged.
+- Shift values can be positive or negative, allowing for encryption (positive) and decryption (negative).
+- This script runs in Python and can be executed from the command line or integrated into other Python projects.

+Feel free to explore, use, and modify this script for your projects!
+If you have any questions or suggestions, please reach out.